 - Love Cannot Overcome: A lot of his movies are about romances and relationships and the general theme is that they don't really work especially in a modern society where women work for a living, and aren't out to be housewives.
 Marriages (as seen in Story of a Love Affair and La notte) are failures and weak, adultery is seen as a pathetic escape fantasy, and in Antonioni's view the end of L'eclisse where the couple make a date to meet and then simply don't turn up is an optimistic ending, since the couple realize that the shallow fleeting attraction and affection they have for each other is as good as their relationship will get.

-- Mockstery Tale: He was the king of this trope: a number of his movies (including Blowup and L'Avventura) can be described by "there's a mystery out there, but nobody would really care".
+- Mockstery Tale: He was the king of this trope: a number of his movies (including Blowup and L'Avventura) can be described by "there's a mystery out there, but nobody really cares".
 Basically, the mystery plots are just backgrounds for psychological drama.

-- The Oner: The penultimate shot of The Passenger has to be seen to be disbelieved, one of the most elaborate single camera scenes and long takes in movie history.
+- The penultimate shot of The Passenger has to be seen to be disbelieved, one of the most elaborate single camera scenes and long takes in movie history.

-- Also the very first panotamic shot of Milan in La Notte during the credits qualifies as such.
+- Also the very first panoramic shot of Milan in La Notte during the credits.

-- Pop-Star Composer: Pink Floyd did the music for Zabriskie Point, Antonioni also used tracks by many other groups.
+- Pink Floyd did the music for Zabriskie Point, Antonioni also used tracks by many other groups.